 This mindset is exactly what founder of Regenerative Resorts, David Leventhal, envisioned when he set out to create this collective.
 In fact, it dates back further than the launch of Regenerative Resorts, when Leventhal opened his first boutique hotel in Mexico, Playa Viva.

-Page explained that her trip to Playa Viva provided her with, “the perfect combination of endless beach, pool, yoga, excursions, rest, recovery,” which she now searches for in upcoming trips.
+Page explained that her trip to Playa Viva provided her with, “the perfect combination of endless beach, pool, yoga, excursions, rest, [and] recovery,” which she now searches for in upcoming trips.
 She said that on her first trip she recognized the property’s commitment to, “teaching all ecological sustainability, organic food, independence to play, rest, think.”
-One that she now searches for when scouting new properties, as they embrace, "all of the values I hope my children and grandchildren will adopt and enjoy.”
+She searches for new properties, hoping they will embrace, "all of the values I hope my children and grandchildren will adopt and enjoy.”

 Both Playa Viva and Hamanasi’s frequent customers exude the founding principles of the collective.
-Regenerative Resorts has since been able to attract other properties including Finca Luna Nueva, Isleta El Espino and Villa Sumaya who have all contributed to the early days of Regenerative Resorts, while driving customer value.
-With pillars, stemming from a passion for community and sustainability, Regenerative Resorts continues to seek boutique property owners who can benefit from being part of a collective and peer group who are dedicated to the travelers who want a place, “Where Your Vacation Meets Your Values.”
+Regenerative Resorts has since been able to attract other properties including Finca Luna Nueva, Isleta El Espino and Villa Sumaya, all of which have all contributed to the early days of Regenerative Resorts, while driving customer value.
+With pillars stemming from a passion for community and sustainability, Regenerative Resorts continues to seek boutique property owners who can benefit from being part of a collective and peer group who are dedicated to the travelers that want a place, “Where Your Vacation Meets Your Values.”

-These pillars include, immersive and interactive offerings that promote guests as stewards of the land, encourage meaningful and transformative experiences, opportunities to give back to the local community and ecosystems, a dedication to wellness including cooking with local food, and the significance of disconnecting and reconnecting to nature.
+These pillars include: immersive and interactive offerings that promote guests as stewards of the land, encouraging meaningful and transformative experiences, opportunities to give back to the local community and ecosystems, and a dedication to wellness including cooking with local food, and the significance of disconnecting and reconnecting to nature.

-“Eco-tourism and sustainability are buzz words that you see everywhere, but when you visit a place, you get to experience whether that standard of sustainability is actually being portrayed,” says Tammy and Greg Clifton on experiencing sustainability at Hamanasi from the soaps in the shower, to the herbs and vegetables in the organic garden, but also as a bigger picture.
+“Eco-tourism and sustainability are buzz words that you see everywhere, but when you visit a place, you get to experience whether that standard of sustainability is actually being portrayed,” say Tammy and Greg Clifton on experiencing sustainability at Hamanasi.
+It extends from the soaps in the shower, to the herbs and vegetables in the organic garden, but there is also a bigger picture.
 “There’s sustainability not just from an environmental standpoint, but from a cultural and social standpoint.
 That definitely has altered the way we view ourselves as travelers.”
 This type of transformation is key to Regenerative Resorts’ ethos.